weifanjiang/Nullness_Lite/developer_manual.md

    - 3.2.
 Assume no aliasing
 4. Assume the boxing of primitives return the same object and `BoxedClass.valueOf()` are `@Pure`

-The implementation includes an additional command line argument `ANullnessLite` for the Nullness Checker and 4 values `ANullnessLite` option can accept for testing individual feature.
+and also includes an additional command line argument `ANullnessLite` for the Nullness Checker and 4 values `ANullnessLite` option can accept for testing individual feature.

 | Additional Command Line Arguments Allowed | Description |
 |-|-|